UnrealProjectProgramming/Multiplayer_ConnectingPlayers/README.md

 * how NATs "Network Address Translation" work and the differences between local and global network.
 Connecting to two players using Hamachi by creating a new network then launch server on the this current network and launch the client on the other pcs "(ue4 path)" "(Game path)" -server -log "(ue4 path)" "(Game path)" LOCAL_IP:LISTENING_PORT -game -log

+* Handling overllaping events in C++ , Using OnComponentBeginOverlap and OnComponentEndOverlap along with the two void functions OnOverlapBegin and OnOverlapEnd